Michael Jordan Was “The Angel” When It Came To Winning Championships, Says Steve Kerr

 Grant added:

-The fourth all-time leading scorer and six-time NBA Champion was an amazing talent and Grant agrees.
+The fourth all-time leading scorer and six-time NBA Champion was a fantastic talent, and Grant agrees.
 “And that’s how driven this man was,” he said.
 “And that’s why you can say that he was the best player that ever played this game.”

-Steve Kerr is another player that played with Michael during their second three-peat, he even made a critical shot in the 1997 NBA Finals against the Utah Jazz.
-That ultimately sealed the series and secured the Bulls fifth championship in front of their home crowd.
+Steve Kerr is another player who played with Michael during their second three-peat; he even made a critical shot in the 1997 NBA Finals against the Utah Jazz.
+That ultimately sealed the series and secured the Bulls’ fifth championship in front of their home crowd.

 I recently had the opportunity to ask Kerr about Grant’s comments on Jordan: